National Conscience Month was created to celebrate and raise awareness about the value of using your conscience as a guide to make better decisions.

-Congratulations to the 2022 National Conscience Month Contest Winner —
+Congratulations to the 2024 National Conscience Month Contest Winner — Jiya Patil

-The American Meditation Institute proudly announces that Mia Compton-Engle of Shaker Heights, Ohio, is the winner of the 3rd Annual National Conscience Month Essay Contest.
-This year’s honoree will receive a $2,200 scholarship toward higher education for describing her personal rewarding experiences of using her Conscience as her sole decision-making guide.
+The American Meditation Institute proudly announces that Jiya Patil of Pleasanton, California, is the winner of the 5th Annual National Conscience Month Essay Contest.
+This year’s honoree will receive a $2,000 scholarship toward higher education for describing her personal rewarding experiences of using her Conscience as her sole decision-making guide.

 National Conscience Month, observed each January, is intended to encourage individual citizens, governments, school systems, faith leaders, non-profits, community organizations and corporations across the United States to celebrate and raise awareness about the value of consciously using your conscience as an inspired guide in making better decisions.